Authentic Vietnamese Caramelized Pork Belly (Thit Kho Tau)

 We grew up with the Northern caramelized pork belly, but our favorite version, which we’re sharing today, combines the best of the Northern and Southern styles with a perfect balance of sweetness and saltiness.

+Thit kho tastes best with pork belly.
 Some people who don’t like fattiness may use other cuts like pork shoulder.
-However, thit kho tastes best with pork belly.
-Although I avoid pork fat and always discard it when eating, I still choose pork belly for this dish.
+Although I avoid pork fat and always discard it when eating, I still choose pork belly for this dish as it will yield the most tender result.
 Try to find a piece that has more meat than fat.

 Related: this lemongrass pork belly recipe will show you a different way to cook this cut of pork if you are interested.